Awards & Honors

 Young Scientist Award Electrochemistry from the GDCh Division of Electrochemistry

-As a rule, the GDCh Division of Electrochemistry awards the Young Scientist Award Electrochemistry to a young scientist for an outstanding dissertation, thesis or scientific publication.
+Since its 25th anniversary in 1985, the GDCh Division of Electrochemistry has usually awarded the Young Scientist Award Electrochemistry to a young scientist for an outstanding dissertation, thesis or scientific publication.
 The award comes with a certificate and prize money of 1,000 euros donated by BASF.

 The price is currently not advertised.